Nicolas Sarkozy: Constitutional reform

-On 21 July 2008, the French parliament passed constitutional reforms which Sarkozy had made one of the key pledges of his presidential campaign.
-The vote was 539 to 357, one vote over the three-fifths majority required; the changes are not yet finalized.
+On 21 July 2008, the French parliament passed constitutional reforms, which Sarkozy had made one of the key pledges of his presidential campaign.
+The vote was 539 to 357, one vote over the three-fifths majority required; the changes are not yet finalised.
 They would introduce a two-term limit for the presidency, and end the president's right of collective pardon.
-They would allow the president to address parliament in-session, and parliament to set its own agenda.
+They would allow the president to address parliament in session, and parliament to set its own agenda.
 They would give parliament a veto over some presidential appointments, while ending government control over parliament's committee system.
-He has claimed that these reforms strengthen parliament, while some opposition socialist lawmakers have described it as a "consolidation of a monocracy".
+He claimed that these reforms strengthen parliament, while some opposition socialist lawmakers described it as a "consolidation of a monocracy".

 International affairs

 During his 2007 presidential campaign, Sarkozy promised a strengthening of the entente cordiale with the United Kingdom and closer cooperation with the United States.
+Despite this, Sarkozy opposed George W. Bush in granting membership in NATO for Ukraine and Georgia during the organization's Bucharest summit in April 2008, forming a common front with Germany's chancellor Angela Merkel and foreign minister Frank-Walter Steinmeier.

-Sarkozy wielded special international power when France held the rotating EU Council Presidency from July 2008 through December 2008.
-Sarkozy has publicly stated his intention to attain EU approval of a progressive energy package before the end of his EU Presidency.
+Sarkozy wielded special international power when France held the rotating EU Council Presidency from July through December 2008.
+Sarkozy publicly stated his intention to attain EU approval of a progressive energy package before the end of his EU Presidency.
 This energy package would clearly define climate change objectives for the EU and hold members to specific reductions in emissions.
-In further support of his collaborative outlook on climate change, Sarkozy has led the EU into a partnership with China.
-On 6 December 2008, Nicolas Sarkozy, as part of France's then presidency of the Council of the EU, met the Dalai Lama in Poland and outraged China, which has announced that it would postpone the China-EU summit indefinitely.
+In further support of his collaborative outlook on climate change, Sarkozy led the EU into a partnership with China.
+On 6 December 2008, Nicolas Sarkozy, as part of France's then presidency of the Council of the EU, met the Dalai Lama in Poland and outraged China, which announced that it would postpone the China-EU summit indefinitely.

 On 3 April 2009, at the NATO Summit in Strasbourg, Sarkozy announced that France would offer asylum to a former Guantanamo captive.

-"We are on the path to failure if we continue to act as we have", French President Nicolas Sarkozy cautioned at the U.N.
+Sarkozy warned that "We are on the path to failure if we continue to act as we have" at the U.N.
 Climate Summit on 22 September 2009.

 On 5 January 2009, Sarkozy called for a ceasefire plan for the Gaza Strip Conflict.
-The plan, which was jointly proposed by Sarkozy and Egyptian ex-President Hosni Mubarak envisions the continuation of the delivery of aid to Gaza and talks with Israel on border security, a key issue for Israel as it says Hamas smuggles its rockets into Gaza through the Egyptian border.
+The plan, which was jointly proposed by Sarkozy and Egyptian ex-President Hosni Mubarak, envisioned the continuation of the delivery of aid to Gaza and talks with Israel on border security, a key issue for Israel as it says Hamas smuggles its rockets into Gaza through the Egyptian border.
 Welcoming the proposal, US Secretary of State Condoleezza Rice called for a "ceasefire that can endure and that can bring real security".